Aiven-Open/klaw-docs/docs/authentication-authorization/authentication/third-party-account.md

    The `imageURI` property specifies the URL of the logo image.
 The image must be uploaded to the `assets/images/clients` folder before you can use this property.

-7. Each SSO provider can have a different "preferred username" attribute which identifies your user correctly.
+7. Each SSO provider can have a different "preferred username" attribute that identifies your user correctly.
-   Check your providers documentation and select the attribute which defines the email address. update this attribute in the application.properties replacing 'preferred_username' with their attribute.
+   Check your provider's documentation and select the attribute that defines the email address.
+   Update this attribute in the `application.properties` file, replacing 'preferred_username' with their attribute.

    `klaw.ad.username.attribute=preferred_username`